flexigpt/vscode-extension/README.md

   - Name of command, can be whatever you want

+- description: Optional

+  - Description of command, can be whatever you want

 - template: Required

   - prompt template to use for create GPT model requests (OpenAI, etc).
-Use can use system or user defined variable in template. variables will replaced with proper value while preparing request
+You can use system or user defined variable in template. variables will replaced with proper value while preparing request
   - To use system variable add `{system.*variableName*}`, variableName can be